czmyt/steve/favorite-books/README.md

     <br />"… provides easy access to crucial concepts relevant to all aspects of very large databases, data management, and database systems, including areas of current interest and research results of historical significance."
     <br />***Very comprehensive encyclopedia focused on database management.***

-Copyright 2025 Stephen Schmidt.
+© 2025 Stephen Schmidt.
 All rights reserved.
 <br />These [Terms and Conditions](/terms-and-conditions) are incorporated herein.